laurent6/Reseau_hybride/README.md

 To set an environment with Nemu, you need an image of Linux distributions (more help [here](https://gitlab.com/v-a/nemu/wikis/tuto/fs/debian)).

-After that, you need to create a script which specify the number of hosts and the connection between them.
+After that, you need to create a script that specify the number of hosts and the connection between them.
 You can find a complete documention on this [link](https://gitlab.com/v-a/nemu/wikis/doc/basics).
 You can generate a script which all virtual machine can communicate with wireless link.

 	{PATH_TO_PROJECT}/Wireless_env/generate_all_join.sh </path/of/image> <session_name> <nb_host>

 ### Setting hosts

-You can automatise the configuration of IP address and Build and installation on hosts with [`install.sh`](Wireless_env/install.sh)
+You can automatise the configuration of IP address, build and installation on hosts with [`install.sh`](Wireless_env/install.sh)

 ## Build and installation